lugnitdgp/DNSSniff/README.md

 ## How to use ?
 First,
-*Make sure IP forwarding is enabled in your system, otherwise target will lose internet connection*
+*make sure IP forwarding is enabled in your system, otherwise target will lose internet connection*

 #### How to check if IP forwarding is enabled or not ?
 If you are using a Debian based linux distro (i.e Ubuntu) check output of